News & events

 It is not enough to simply build more houses; rather there should be a focus on creating quality homes.
 Kim Vernau, CEO of BLP Insurance explains.
 After weeks of delay, the government's housing White Paper was met with a mixed reception, with the overall market sentiment being one of disappointment.
 This White Paper was never going to be the silver bullet to remedy a dysfunctional market overnight.

-Location: The National Theatre, London
+Location: ExCel, London

 Over 250,000 non-homeowners appear to have given up on the dream of owning their own property in the past year alone, according to a new study.
 The 2017 Homeowners Survey, an annual study conducted by the HomeOwners Alliance and BLP Insurance into the concerns, views and issues affecting British homeowners and aspiring homeowners, found that for the first time in five years, there has been a drop in the number of non-homeowners who aspire to own.